Nick Garcia, Carl Forrester, Matt Tomlin, Josh White, Jason Lee, Alex Raich, Matthew Pritchett and Carlos McField.

-Nick began coaching competitive soccer shortly after beginning his professional playing career in Kansas City and fell in love sharing his knowledge of the game with players of all abilities.
-In 2009, Nick earned his B license from the United States Soccer Federation.
-Upon retiring from 12 years in Major League Soccer, Nick returned to Kansas City where he assumed the Executive Director role of a competitive club in a Kansas City suburb.
-In early 2012, Nick joined Brookside Soccer Club as the new Executive Director, overseeing more than 2,300 players on both the recreational and competitive sides.
+Coach Nick Garcia began coaching competitive soccer shortly after beginning his professional playing career in Kansas City and fell in love sharing his knowledge of the game with players of all abilities.
+In 2009, Coach Garcia earned his B license from the United States Soccer Federation.
+Upon retiring from 12 years in Major League Soccer, Coach Garcia returned to Kansas City where he assumed the Executive Director role of a competitive club in a Kansas City suburb.
+In early 2012, he joined Brookside Soccer Club as the new Executive Director, overseeing more than 2,500 players on both the recreational and competitive sides.
 Today, he oversees the day-to-day operations of Brookside Soccer Club and is in charge of the strategic growth and development of all things soccer.

-Nick is married to Dr. MeLinda Garcia.
-They have 2 wonderful boys, Cruz and Axle, and reside in a suburb of Kansas City.
+Coach Garcia is married to Dr. MeLinda Garcia.
+They have 2 sons, Cruz and Axle, and a daughter, Isla, and reside in a suburb of Kansas City.
 He has spent many hours and years volunteering for the Leukemia and Lymphoma Society, Jackson County CASA, Big Brothers/Big Sisters, the Mattie Rhodes Center and Teammates for Kids.

 Carlos McField was born and raised in Kansas City, Kan., where he attended and excelled in soccer and wrestling at Sumner Academy of Arts and Science, graduating in 1994.
 He attended Elon University in North Carolina where was a starter on the men’s soccer team and served as captain during his senior.
 He graduated in 1998 with a bachelor’s degree in sports management.
 He received bachelor’s degrees in physical education and secondary education from the University of Missouri-Kansas City in 2003.
 He is the head soccer coach at Belton High School.